 The best part is that with Port Forwarding, we can eliminate the need for using firewalls.
 Because there’s only one port that an external network can access.

-So, DMZ and Port Forwarding differ because the DMZ is a zone, just like the name indicates, while Port Forwarding is a method.
+So, DMZ vs Port Forwarding differ because the DMZ is a zone, just like the name indicates, while Port Forwarding is a method.

 Setting Up Port Forwarding

 With most modems and hubs, you can easily set up Port Forwarding.
 However, the DMZ host function is somewhat tricky and can come with a lot of bugs.

 The safest bet is setting up Port Forwarding.
 This is because there are fewer reported issues regarding this.
 So, how do we set it up using different routers or modems?

 The router is secure and secures our network because it blocks off incoming internet connections.
 As a result, we have control over which apps can access our network.

 Sometimes, we need an app to have access to our network to use it.
 This can be unblocked by opening ports on the ZTE H268A router by choosing specific ports for an IP address.

 To do this, we need to set up a static IP address on the device we are forwarding ports to.
 So, how do we do that?